PDLT-University-of-York/test-split-site/docs/ultra/accessible-sites.md

 </figure>
 </div>

+For more detail, see the [**Block: Content (text editor)** section](../ultra/documents.md#block-content-text-editor) in our Documents guide.

 ## Tips: images & figures

-- Meaningful **images and figures** have appropriate ALT text or other descriptions to allow screenreader users to access the information.
+- Add appropriate ALT text for meaningful **images and figures** have or other descriptions to allow screenreader users to access the information.
-- mark decorative items as decorative
+- Mark any non-meaningful items as decorative.

+For more detail, see the [**Block: Image** section](../ultra/documents.md#block-image) in our Documents guide.

 ## Tips: links